w3c/market-data-odrl-profile/discussions/2020-07-22/terms.md

 # July 22, 2020: Terms for Discussion

-Agenda: Review and agree on the universe and definitions of **duties** required to describe obligations in market data contracts.
+Agenda: Review and agree on the universe and definitions of **actions for duties** required to describe obligations in market data contracts.
 A duty is "the obligation to perform an Action."
-The goal of this session is to agree on all the duties that are used in market data contracts.
+The goal of this session is to agree on all the kinds of duties that are used in market data contracts.

 At the same time, we'll review some of the **action scopes** that modify duties for specific use cases.